wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

     class name on top
     object name(s) below

-*class names tagged with '*' are in keybrd library
+Class names tagged with '*' are in keybrd library.

 state, layers, and layered associations
 ```